MiningMark48/tidal-time-track-electron/README.md

 # Tidal Time Tracker

-Tidal Time Tracker, TTT, is a program used for monitoring time spent on applications on your system.
+Tidal Time Tracker, TTT, is a program built on [Electron](https://electronjs.org/) that is used for monitoring time spent on applications on your system.

 Although the program is available for download, use of the program currently requires an account.
 Accounts are **private** for the duration of the beta testing and are made upon acceptance into the beta testing program.